 PJM operates a bidding market for Regulation services in the PJM RTO.
-PJM Members that have generation or demand resources meeting the Regulation quality standard may submit Regulation offer data for each individual Resource that is available to provide regulation.
-The offer information is maintained within the PJM eMKT Web site and is passed to the Ancillary Service Optimizer (ASO).
-Generation owners wishing to sell regulation service must supply a regulation offer price by 6:00 p.m. the day prior to operation and is applicable for the entire 24-hour period for which it is submitted.
+PJM Members that have generation or demand resources meeting the Regulation quality standard may submit Regulation offer data for each individual resource that is available to provide regulation.
+The offer information is maintained within the PJM Markets Gateway Web site and is passed to the Ancillary Service Optimizer (ASO).
+Generation owners and Demand Resources wishing to sell regulation service must supply a regulation offer price by 1415 the day prior to operation and is applicable for the entire 24-hour period for which it is submitted.
 The remainder of the necessary data may be submitted or changed up until sixty (60) minutes prior to the operating hour, at which time the Regulation market closes.

-Exhibit 11 defines the Regulation parameters of a qualified generating resource.
+The exhibit below defines the Regulation parameters of a qualified generating resource.

-Exhibit 8: Generator Regulation Service
+Exhibit 9: Generator Regulation Service